Where Hong Kong's Food Lovers Feast

 Indulge in an array of artisan producers who will be offering festival exclusives and unique products in the Gourmet Market.

 Reduced entry price & new experience packages with dishes and drinks included.
-Kids go free!
+Kids under 12 years go free!

 A Brief History